 Almost all Liquor products in Australia (and worldwide) have barcodes on their labels.
-Barcodes are required so that retailers can easily keep track of their inventory, and to simplify the sales process.
-We have been selling barcodes to customers in Australia and worldwide for many years, and many of our customers are Distilleries, Liquor distributors, and companies that specialise in various Liquor products.
+Barcodes are required so that retailers can easily keep track of their inventory and simplify the sales process.
+We have been selling barcodes to customers in Australia and worldwide for many years.
+Many of our customers are Distilleries, Liquor distributors, and companies that specialise in various Liquor products.

-Barcodes for Liquor products can be purchased below – if you purchase “Barcode Packages” below you will receive EAN-13 barcodes that are suitable for use on all food and beverage products (including Liquors), in Australia and worldwide.
-For more information about barcodes for Liquor please see the FAQ’s at the bottom of this page.
+Barcodes for Liquor products can be purchased below.
+If you purchase “Barcode Packages” below, you will receive EAN-13 barcodes that are suitable for use on all food and beverage products (including Liquors) in Australia and worldwide.
+For more information about barcodes for Liquor, please see the FAQ at the bottom of this page.

 Instant email delivery – You will receive an email containing your unique EAN-13 barcode numbers, barcode images (in 4 formats: jpeg, png, svg & pdf), barcode registration instructions, and a barcode ownership certificate.

 This product comes with free registration on the International Barcodes Database.